FBCS Summer Reading Challenge!

 (*parents may read a maximum of 2 books to their child for credit)

 Read Theory passages may also be read for credit: 12 passages = 1 book.

 - 4th – 6th Grade: 5 books

 4).
-Turn in your completed Summer Reading Challenge Card to your teacher by Wed, Aug 30th.
+Turn in your completed Summer Reading Challenge Card to your teacher by Wednesday during the first week of school.

 5).
-Enjoy an ice cream party on Friday, Sept 1st
+Enjoy an ice cream party on Friday during the first week of school.

 6).
 Be a part of a special yearbook Summer reading & student survey page.

 |Johnny Tremain||Prince and the Pauper||A Connecticut Yankee in King Arthur’s Court|

 |10th Grade Novels:||11th – 12th Grade Novels (British/American Literature alternate):|